Dear readers of ADxS.org, please forgive the disruption.

 Increased after administration into the peritoneum

-More elevated when administered to the brain
+More elevated when administered into the brain

 Spatial memory